You are here:

 Martine Bailey’s debut ‘An Appetite for Violets’ is a crime novel set in 18th century Europe (Hodder & Stoughton and St Martin’s Press, US).
 Written as a book of recipes, it takes sharp-witted cook Biddy Leigh on a murderous trip from England to Italy.
 Its mix of crime, gastronomy and social history was described by Fay Weldon as a new genre, ‘culinary gothic’.
-‘An Appetite for Violets’ was picked by the American Library Association’s ‘Booklist’ as one of the top ten crime fiction debuts of 2015.
+‘An Appetite for Violets’ was picked by the American Library Association’s ‘Booklist’ as one of the top ten crime fiction debuts of the year.

 ‘The Penny Heart’ is a Sunday Times Best Summer Read that draws on age-old themes of cooking, trickery and revenge (Hodder & Stoughton).
 Titled ‘A Taste for Nightshade’ in the US, (St Martin’s Press, January) it draws on Martine’s 20-month stay in Australia and New Zealand to depict a world of deceit, double-crossing and revenge.

 The stars, riddles and murder align in The Almanack, (Severn House/Canongate, 2019), a historical mystery featuring 50 authentic riddles.
 A sequel titled The Prophet, (2021) sees former London harlot Tabitha Hart threatened by a charismatic preacher who foresees danger for her unborn child.

 Married with one son, Martine lives in Cheshire, England, having lived for some years in New Zealand where she gained a Creative Arts Scholarship.
 She was also Writer in Residence at Hosking Houses Trust, Stratford-upon-Avon and Hawkwood College, Stroud.